 In 1884, John Edward Petrie married Adeline Bruce and moved to Wichita, where he founded the Petrie's clothing store.
 His sons, Charles Judson and Richard Bruce Petrie, owned the business by 1923.
 In a Wichita Eagle report about the store's closing, it was written that a young J. E. Petrie "survived Quantrill's raid" on Lawrence in 1863.
 R. B. Petrie's first wife, Marguerite Smith, died in 1957.
 According to his obituary in the Wichita Eagle-Beacon, at the time of his death he was married to Annabelle Valerius Petrie (d.
 1990), whose name features prominently on the artwork's plaque.

 This artwork was unveiled at a reception at the Central Library on September 11, 1978.
-The sculpture had been displayed in the foyer of the former Central Library until being moved to the Advanced Learning Library in 2018.
+The sculpture had been displayed in the foyer of that building until it was moved to the Advanced Learning Library in 2018.

 Structure of Knowledge images